Hydroxyzine: 7 things you should know

 - Effective at relieving itching due to allergies or dermatitis (eczema).

-- Has a calming effect and can cause drowsiness so can be used as a premedication before or after surgery.
+- Has a calming effect and can cause drowsiness which means it may be used as a premedication before surgery or given following surgery.

 - Has been used off-label for certain bladder disorders.

-- Available as an oral capsule, oral suspension, and injectable product.
+- Available as an oral capsule, oral suspension, or an injectable product.

 - Generic hydroxyzine is available.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

 - Drowsiness that may impair reaction skills, and affect a person's ability to drive or operate machinery.
 Alcohol should be avoided.

 - May cause a dry mouth, mild skin eruptions or a rash, headache, hallucinations.
 Side effects are generally mild and transient.

 - When used to manage itching or anxiety, hydroxyzine is usually taken four times a day.

 - Although it is sometimes used to manage itching, hydroxyzine may cause itching in some people.
 It may also cause a serious skin reaction called acute generalized exanthematous pustulosis (AGEP), characterized by fever and a severe rash.